yarisvt/tyk-docs/tyk-docs/content/benchmarks/benchmarks.md

 > **NOTE:** For these tests, Tyk was deployed in Docker, so add & subtract 10% from throughput and P99 latency, respectively, to account for the decreased overhead if you plan to run from host

-> **Note:** The 99% percentile is a metric which means that 99% of all API requests experience a lower latency than the given figure.
+> **Note:** The P99 Latency is a metric which means that 99% of all API requests experience a lower latency than the given figure.

 ## Performance Tuning